Galerkin reduced order model for two-dimensional Rayleigh-B\'enard convection: Introduction

-In RB convection, model reduction via Galerkin projection has been extensively used to analyze the system dynamics~\citep{lorenz1963deterministic, saltzman1962finite, manneville1983two}.
-Indeed, the well-known Lorentz oscillator~\citep{lorenz1963deterministic} was obtained by truncating the convection equations of~\cite{saltzman1962finite} down to three degrees of freedom.
-Saltzman equations are the result of projecting the RB equations onto an orthogonal basis with free-slip boundary conditions.
-Ever since, this technique has been exploited in numerous works to analyze the dynamics of the system and study the transition to chaos for different values of the problem parameters.
-Generally, these models are derived for free-slip boundary conditions which permit the analytical treatment of the problem.
-An illustrative example is the work of \cite{paul2011bifurcations}, which explored the bifurcations and chaos in a large Prandtl number Rayleigh-Bénard convection using a ROM with 30 modes obtained via Galerkin projection.
+In RB convection, model reduction via Galerkin projection has been extensively used to analyze the system dynamics~\cite{saltzman1962finite, lorenz1963deterministic, manneville1983two}.
+In the seminal work of~\citet{saltzman1962finite}, RB equations with free-slip boundary conditions are projected onto an orthogonal basis of trigonometric functions, yielding a system of ODEs for the mode amplitudes.
+From this formulation,~\citet{lorenz1963deterministic} derived the well-known Lorenz dynamical system by truncating the expansion down to three degrees of freedom.
+This approach---projecting velocity and temperature onto separate bases with independent amplitude coefficients---has been exploited in numerous subsequent works to analyze bifurcations and transition to chaos~\cite{manneville1983two, paul2011bifurcations, paul2012bifurcation}.
+These models are generally derived for free-slip boundary conditions, which are difficult to realize experimentally but permit the analytical treatment of the problem by expanding the solution into sine/cosine functions in the vertical direction.